eepp/avr-midi-footswitch/README.md

 ===================

 This is **avr-midi-footswitch**, a MIDI output footswitch module controller using an Atmel AVR MCU (Arduino MCUs).
+The firmware weights only 621 bytes!

 A MIDI footswitch module is a module with switches you can press with your foot.
 Each time you press a switch, a MIDI cc (control